Read more about each project by clicking the images below.

 Foragers of a Modern Countryside: Honey Bees, Environmental Change, and Beekeeper Advocacy in the Great Lakes Region

-A People’s History of Wildlife in British Columbia
+Stewards of Splendour: A History of Wildlife and People in British Columbia

-Commissioned in 2018 by the BC Fish and Wildlife Branch, Ministry of Forests, Lands, and Natural Resource Operations (FLNRO), this project will produce a social history of wildlife and wildlife management in British Columbia from pre-colonization through to the present.
+Forthcoming with Publications, Royal British Columbia Museum, Fall 2023.
+Commissioned in 2018 by the BC Fish and Wildlife Branch, Ministry of Forests, Lands, and Natural Resource Operations (FLNRO), this book documents 250 years of human relationships with wildlife in British Columbia from pre-colonial Indigenous history through to the present.

 Traces of the Animal Past: Methodological Challenges in Animal History